February 12, 2026 (1mo ago)

 At no point are zero instances available.
 Traffic always has somewhere to go.

-A new container isn't added to the load balancer until it passes health checks:
+A new container joins the load balancer only after it passes health checks:

 Container starts -> Runs health check -> Passes -> Receives traffic